fensta/linegraphcreator/README.md

 For instance, the entry "0: (1,2)" means the edge from node 1 to 2 in the orginal graph maps to node 0 in the line graph.

-Limitations
+Next Milestones
 ===========
+* allow to process undirected graphs
-As of now, the input file is interpreted as directed graph.
-So far, it is also impossible to adjust whether self-links are allowed or not in the original graph and resulting line graph.
+* let users decide whether self-links are allowed or not in the original graph and the resulting line graph

 Citations